davidmallasen/gemm/README.md

 ~~~

 The python module will be built into the `gemm_py/build/` directory.
 It is in this directory where you should execute python so that it can find the matrix module.

+The matrix multiplication should print `Row-major order matrix multiply in c!` as it is using the shared library c algorithm.

 ## Using a custom gemm shared library in c